cesarviana/cesarviana.github.io/_posts/2021-05-29-countdown-with-vuejs.markdown

 ```
 We can se a couple of thinks there.
 A `date-field` element, an interval handled where the component is created and destroyed, a `tickTimer()` function.
 We can also see the use of `momentjs`.

-The `date-field` component has three pros: singular, plural, and value.
+The `date-field` component has three props: singular, plural, and value.
 If the value is 1, the singular word is used, like 1 mês, and 2 meses.

 ```html
 <template>